indigo-astronomy/indigo_ppa/README.md

 `$ sudo vi /etc/apt/sources.list`

-and append the following line to the end of the file
+and append the following line to the end of the file:

 `deb [trusted=yes] https://indigo-astronomy.github.io/indigo_ppa/ppa indigo main`